Switching and price comparison - energy services and products

 Energy services are not always straightforward.
 Consider the following points:

-• sites calculate quotes in different ways.
+• Sites calculate quotes in different ways.
 Entering different information into different sites can make it hard to compare quotes.